SUPA-Nicholas/homebridge-wiser-supatech/README.md

 The `ignoredGAs` section is optional.
 If a group address is listed in this section, an accessory will not be created even if it is found in your Wiser project.

+If you are ignoring a single group address, put the same number into `From group address` and `To group address`.

+If you are ignoring a range of group address, put the starting point into `From group address` and the ending point into `To group address`.

 After adding the platform, simply restart homebridge and your C-Bus groups will be added as new accessories automatically.